loki4j/loki-logback-appender/docs/docus/docs/labels.md

 </label>
 ```

-Please note, that in the example above the regular expression in `pairSeparator` defines lines starting with `//` a part of a separator.
+Please note that in the example above the regular expression in `pairSeparator` defines lines starting with `//` a part of a separator.
 So now we have a `// comment` feature here as well.

 ## Using MDC in labels